 Here is a Gum-ball machine.
 You tell me there are an odd number of gum-balls in there.
 I say I don’t believe you.
 That doesn’t mean I think there are an even number of gum-balls in there.

-What is being described here is the (purely) psychological state of disbelief.
+What is being described here is the (purely) psychological state of unbelief (which many conflate with disbelief).
 It is actually more withholding belief in either proposition till you have more information.
 This is a classical agnostic position towards the number of gum-balls in the machine.